Polylactic acid: Medical

 PLA can degrade into innocuous lactic acid, making it suitable for use as medical implants in the form of anchors, screws, plates, pins, rods, and mesh.
 Depending on the type used, it breaks down inside the body within 6 months to 2 years.
 This gradual degradation is desirable for a support structure, because it gradually transfers the load to the body (e.g., to the bone) as that area heals.
 The strength characteristics of PLA and PLLA implants are well documented.

 Thanks to its bio-compatibility and biodegradability, PLA found interest as a polymeric scaffold for drug delivery purposes.

 The composite blend of poly(L-lactide-co-D,L-lactide) (PLDLLA) with tricalcium phosphate (TCP) is used as PLDLLA/TCP scaffolds for bone engineering.

 Poly-L-lactic acid (PLLA) is the main ingredient in Sculptra, a facial volume enhancer used for treating lipoatrophy of the cheeks.

 PLLA is used to stimulate collagen synthesis in fibroblasts via foreign body reaction in the presence of macrophages.
 Macrophages act as a stimulant in secretion of cytokines and mediators such as TGF-β, which stimulate the fibroblast to secrete collagen into the surrounding tissue.
 Therefore, PLLA has potential applications in the dermatological studies.

 PLLA is under investigation as a scaffold that can generate a small amount of electric current via the piezoelectric effect that stimulates the growth of mechanically robust cartilage in multiple animal models.

 Degradation

-PLA is degraded abiotically by three mechanisms: